-Serving a document - formally delivering it to a person or company.
+Serving documents - formally delivering them to a person or company.
 There are rules about which documents need to be served in person and which can also be served by email or post.
 See order 6 of the Supreme Court (General Civil Procedure) Rules 2015.